prtpj1/project-lessons-learned/README.md

 In this project, I developed a website with information about my learning at the beginning of the course, where I was able to put into practice what I learned in the first three blocks and had my first contact with Semantic HTML and CSS.

 ## In this project, I learned and put into practice:
+- Use HTML to build web pages
-- Semantic HTML5 for a more accessible and better-ranked page
+- Use semantic HTML to make your page more accessible and better ranked
-- Positioning and styling page elements using CSS
+- Use CSS to add style and position elements

 ## According to the project requirements designated by Trybe, I learned how to:
 - ✅ Add a specific background color to the page